 Here is a typical user option file:

-[client] # The following password will be sent to all standard MySQL clients password="my password" [mysql] no-auto-rehash connect_timeout=2 [mysqlhotcopy] interactive-timeout
+[client] # The following password is sent to all standard MySQL clients password="my password" [mysql] no-auto-rehash connect_timeout=2 [mysqlhotcopy] interactive-timeout

 To create option groups to be read only by mysqld servers from specific MySQL release